 The number of people getting dermal fillers over time:

 As you can see, the percentage of people in each age group over time has stayed relatively consistent.
 While this is also a procedure people start to consider in their 30s, most people don’t start actually getting it done until they reach their 40s.
 We expect these statistics to change however with the next analyzation due to growing popularity of lip injections in a younger patient population.

 Like all cosmetic procedures, what time is right for a person is determined by their specific situation and their short and long-term goals with how they want to look.
-People who are curious about how to best achieve their goals can schedule a free consultation with one of our dermatologists.
+People who are curious about how to best achieve their goals can schedule a consultation with one of our dermatologists.